constrained-opt-ml/constrained-opt-ml.github.io/_pages/submissions.md

 - Please format your submission using the modified NeurIPS style file available here: [coml_styles.zip](/assets/files/coml_styles.zip).
   (*This is the NeurIPS 2025 style file with an updated footer indicating submission or acceptance at this workshop rather than the main conference*).
 - Submissions should be **2–4 pages long, excluding references and appendices**.
+- Appendices are accepted but discouraged; the reviewers will not be required to read the appendices.
 - Submissions will be managed through the [OpenReview portal](https://openreview.net/group?id=NeurIPS.cc/2025/Workshop/COML).

-Please note the following requirements:
+Please note the following **requirements**:

 - Submissions must be **original work in progress not previously published** in peer-reviewed conferences or journals.
 Work presented at prior non-archival workshops is allowed.
 - At least **one author is expected to attend the workshop in person**, and we encourage all authors to participate.
 - Submissions are not required to include a checklist.
 - We follow NeurIPS policies, including their [guidelines on the use of large language models](https://neurips.cc/Conferences/2025/LLM).

+Submissions will be reviewed by a panel of 3 reviewers.
+The review process will be double-blind, and authors should ensure that their submissions do not reveal their identities.

 ### Contributed Talks

 Four extended abstracts will be selected for a **short contributed talk** at the workshop.
 Selection will be based on the quality and relevance of the abstract to the workshop themes.
 To promote a diverse set of contributions, we aim to select one talk from each of the following categories:

-- Best negative results contribution,
+- Best **fundamental** (theoretical or algorithmic) contribution.
-- Best overall contribution,
+- Best **application**,
-- Best application,
+- Best **overall** contribution,
-- Best fundamental (theoretical or algorithmic) contribution.
+- Best **negative results** contribution,

 However, the final selection may deviate from these categories depending on the quality of submissions.